 Jesus' first commandment in Matthew 22:37 reiterated what was already commanded to His people back in Deuteronomy 6:5 - "Love the Lord your God with all your heart and with all your soul and with all your mind/strength."
 All that you are and all that you have is to be poured into loving God.

 The first four of the Ten Commandments describe ways people could show their love to God by keeping Him first, by honoring Him, and by remembering Him.
-The remaining six commandments communicate love for people by doing them no harm but rather good.
-Love for God will spill over into love for people.
-If we do not love people, we should question our love for God.
-1 John 4:20-21)
+(For more, read: 10 Commandments Teach How to Love God) The remaining six commandments communicate love for people by doing them no harm but rather good.
+(For more, read: 10 Commandments Teach How to Love People)